daphne-eu/daphne/doc/RunningDaphneLocally.md

 # Running DAPHNE Locally

-Running DAPHNE in a local environment.

 This document explains how to run DAPHNE on a local machine.
 For more details on running DAPHNE in a distributed setup, please see the documentation on the [distributed runtime](/doc/DistributedRuntime.md) and [distributed deployment](/doc/Deploy.md).

 Before DAPHNE can be executed, the system must be built using `./build.sh` (for more details see [Getting Started](/doc/GettingStarted.md)).
-The main executable of the DAPHNE system is `bin/daphne`.
+The main executable of DAPHNE is `bin/daphne`.
 The general scheme of an invocation of DAPHNE looks as follows:

 ```bash